 Beyond the obvious choral skill, there is also a Nico quality to manic pixie dream girl, Euros Child’s unbroken lead vocals; ambivalent, touching, distant, youthful, and also delightfully unpredictable (‘Dean Ser’ is gorgeous), nicely juxtaposed with the aggression for the grungier tunes; a beautiful staccato track listing.

 So, after several seconds of silence, a gentle guitar plays very quietly, then a babbling brook.
 I assumed I had the volume too low, so I turned it way up and just as the wonderful noise of ‘Peanut Dispenser’ blasted from my speaker and made everyone in the room jump.
 Nice little joke, if that was the intention.
 ‘Peanut Dispenser’ is a great declaration of intent with its background wall of fuzz and over-driven acoustic guitar.
 By the time we come to the third song ‘Dadad yn Siarad’ which sounds like The Raincoats on amphetamines with its urgent and petulant vocal, making good use of loud and then soft and then loud again, it all ends oddly with a bleating sheep.
-‘Mr Groovy’ is barking mad, and highly enjoyable.
+‘Mr Groovy’ is barking mad and highly enjoyable.
 Starting with two Happy Christmas wishes, a disco track then kicks in, various inaudible interruptions and 30 seconds later, and we’re back more in keeping with GZM.
-A country style pastiche enters with a vocal lamenting the suspicious loss of a ‘DJ Mr Groovy’.
+A country-style pastiche enters with a vocal lamenting the suspicious loss of a ‘DJ Mr Groovy’.
 We all know him, yeah?

 And then the distressing ‘Miriam o Farbel’, with its menacing tribal chants and beats, before lurching into something brighter, pastoral and, in typical GZM fashion, we return to what seems to have turned into some kind of incantation, and we’re back to the sunny woodland feel.
 Keep you on your toes, do GZM.

 ‘Gwallt Rheg!
-Pegi’ begins with quiet and heavily reverbed vocals, but guess what, this being Patio, the song then chicanes off in a different direction, but is still oddly muted until a minute into the track and the volume goes back to its usual level, sounding jarring, like someone, my bad, guys, only just remembered to turn the vocal up.
+Pegi’ begins with quiet and heavily reverbed vocals but guess what, this being Patio, the song then chicanes off in a different direction, but is still oddly muted until a minute into the track and the volume goes back to its usual level, sounding jarring, like someone, my bad, guys, only just remembered to turn the vocal up.
 ‘Sally Webster’ shows their ability to find catchy riffs and still channel something like The Stooges within the wall of incomprehensible lyrics, churning guitars and screeches of feedback.
-It’s one of the few songs on Patio that remain consistently with one sound or texture throughout and with, um, disarmingly, no disarming digressions.
+It’s one of the few songs on Patio that remain consistent with one sound or texture throughout and with, um, disarmingly, no disarming digressions.

 ‘Diamonds o Monte Carlo’ builds ominously but slips into something more radio-friendly, a cheeky organ playing ahead of the beat supplies a jaunty groove, but hold on, here’s a slow waltz for you now, and then we’re back to the garage band again.
 ‘Blessed Are the Meek’ is a live directionless jam, and there’s even a song about an Italian-born Scottish photographer of post-WW2 London, ‘Reverend Oscar Marzaroli’ just in case things weren’t random enough for you.

 You don’t have to have been born in the 70s to enjoy this album.
 It is still fresh today, exciting, frenetic as papers flying around the stairwell on the last day of school, voices competing against their own echoes in the hallways.
-But GZM are not an angry teenager band.
-There is real maturity here and, while it feels wonderfully chaotic, there are moments for plangent ballads, and a subtlety and poignancy rare for such young musicians.
+But GZM is not an angry teenager band.
+There is real maturity here and, while it feels wonderfully chaotic, there are moments for plangent ballads, and subtlety and poignancy rare for such young musicians.

 Although when GZM left Ankst in Cardiff, the albums found a better balance.
 The work became more laid back.
 But for me, I like noise, energy, realism and unpredictability.
-Yes, this album is loud and risky and messy, and can sound like they’ve taped a practice session, but it’s the rawness and purity that provide a surfeit of authenticity bereft from 90% of most bands who compose albums by committee today.
+Yes, this album is loud and risky and messy and can sound like they’ve taped a practice session, but it’s the rawness and purity that provide a surfeit of authenticity bereft from 90% of most bands who compose albums by the committee today.
 Like a ‘Best of…’ album, there are a lot of tracks (21), none of which outstay their welcome or become repetitious, and all coming in at a punchy three minutes, the only exception being ‘Sally Webster’, which comes in at just under 7, and three tracks containing alternate versions.
-If you’re a traditionalist like me and like to own the physical CD, good luck finding a reasonably-priced copy (the guy in HMV laughed in my face), and if you have the original vinyl, for heaven’s sake give yourself a pat on the back, although I guess you’ve probably done that already.
-How this minor masterpiece has been allowed to go out of print is another example of our kill-kill-faster-faster demand for our new-music-now-please culture of streaming and getting music for free online.
+If you’re a traditionalist like me and like to own the physical CD, good luck finding a reasonably-priced copy (the guy in HMV laughed in my face), and if you have the original vinyl, for heaven’s sake pat yourself on the back, although I guess you’ve probably done that already.
+How this minor masterpiece has been allowed to go out of print is another example of our kill-kill-faster-faster demand for our new music-now-please culture of streaming and getting music for free online.
 So it saddens me to say, but hasten thee to Spotify or YouTube, or you’ve only got my word for it.